aserto-dev/aserto-react/README.md

 console.log(displayStateMap);
 ```

-### reload(headers)
+### reload(body, headers)

 Re-load the display state map for a service that exposes it.

+If the `body` parameter is passed in, it is passed through to the `AsertoClient` instance that will retrieve the display state map from the API endpoint (and used as the resource context for the `decisiontree` API call).

-If the `headers` parameter is passed in, it is passed through to the `AsertoClient` instance that will retrieve the display state map from the API endpoint.
+If the `headers` parameter is passed in, it is likewise passed through to the `AsertoClient` instance that will retrieve the display state map from the API endpoint.

 Note: `init()` must be called before `reload()`.